datacite/omniauth-orcid/README.md

 ## Configuration

 You can also grab parameters from a environment variables (e.g. using the [dotenv](https://github.com/bkeepers/dotenv) gem) and pass to the strategy, along with other options specific to your app.
-The OAuth scope or scopes in particular frequently need to be customized.
 Here's an example from the bundled Sinatra app in `demo.rb`:

 ```ruby
 use OmniAuth::Builder do